Washington-Ice-Climbing/ice-conditions-map/README.md

     - Copy the json structure for the rest of the object.
 Populate data correctly.
     - `coordinates` is the long,lat (decimal) of the start of the climb.
 2. Create the folder  `public/routes/<rid>`.
-    - Inside, create a `imgs` folder (note all photos must be square):
+    - Inside, create a `images` folder (note all photos must be square):
         - Add a `cover.jpg`.
 This is the cover image on the routes screen.
         - Add a `topo.jpg`.
 This is the topo image on the topos tab.
         - Add any more photos you want.
-These will be displayed on the carousel.
+These can be displayed on the carousel.
+        - Create a `images.js` file (copy other examples).
+This is where you list which images will appear in the carousel and their respective captions.
     - Create html content files:
         - `intro.html`
         - `approach.html`